 Philosophy Majors and the Minor

-The Philosophy Department offers three different Majors: General Philosophy, Humanistic Philosophy, and Philosophy and Science.
+The Philosophy Department offers four different Major Concentrations: General Philosophy, Humanistic Philosophy, Philosophy and Science, Political and Moral Philosophy.
+(We are in the process of redesigning our webpage, so in the meantime please go here to see the basic requirements for the Political and Moral Philosophy concentration).
 It is possible to pursue honors in any one of these Majors, either through writing a thesis (PHIL-301) or by taking a graduate-level course (500-level).
 We also offer a minor.

 The total number of university credits required for College Graduation varies for these majors.
 See: http://www.college.upenn.edu/credits-needed